Jane Wales: Career

 From 1993 to 1996, Wales served in the Clinton Administration as Special Assistant to the President and Senior Director of the National Security Council.
 She served concurrently in a Senate-confirmed position as Associate Director for National Security and International Affairs at the White House Office of Science and Technology Policy.
 In her dual appointment, her responsibilities included policy development on issues ranging from the fate of nuclear weapons material in the former Soviet Union to the negotiation of bilateral science and technology agreements between the United States and emerging economies.
 She initiated and co-authored the US government’s first Science and Technology National Security Strategy.
 During the Carter Administration, Wales served as Deputy Assistant Secretary of State.

 In the philanthropic world, Wales chaired the international security program at the Carnegie Corporation of New York, the W. Alton Jones Foundation and directed the Project on World Security at the Rockefeller Brothers’ Fund.
 Prior to that, she was National Executive Director of Physicians for Social Responsibility.
 Its international arm was awarded the 1985 Nobel Peace Prize during her tenure.
+As part of her work at the Carnegie Corporation she designed and convened the "cooperative security consortium" of scholars and former policy makers to develop a strategy for addressing the threat of nuclear weapons materials and technology in the successor states to the Soviet Union.
+Consortium findings and recommendations were the basis for the Soviet Threat Reduction Act (1991) sponsored by Senators Sam Nunn and Richard Lugar.
+The resulting "Cooperative Threat Reduction Program" became the policy of the US government.